Amir Saoud

-Amir Saoud (أمير سعود, born January 18, 1991) is a Lebanese professional basketball player currently playing for Sporting Al Riyadi Beirut in the Lebanese Basketball League and the Lebanon national team.
+Amir Saoud (أمير سعود, born January 18, 1991) is a Lebanese professional basketball player for Al Riyadi in the Lebanese Basketball League and the Lebanon national team.
 He started his professional playing career in 2010, playing a season for Hoops Club.
 Amir often plays in the point guard and shooting guard positions.
 In 2023, he was loaned out to Syrian club Al Wahda, joining his compatriot coach Marwan Khalil, where he helped his team to achieve the Syrian Basketball League.